 Similarly, take AMD Ryzen 5 4600H.
 It has the highest BASE clock speed, yet it is nowhere close to being the fastest processor in the list.

 Also, despite AMD Ryzen 5 4600H and the AMD Ryzen 7 4800H both having almost the same base clock speeds per core, the AMD Ryzen 7 4800H has a better Single Core Performance – In fact, AMD Ryzen 7 4800H has a slower .1 GHz slower clock speed yet it still has a better single core performance (472 vs. 448).

 Only looking at the clock speed to judge the single-core performance would make you believe that the Ryzen 7 4800H and Ryzen 5 4600H would be more or less the same.
-However that is not the case.
+However, that is not the case.

 The thing is, looking at the clock speed is a very myopic and old School way of determining the performance of a CPU.

 While clock speed certainly does matter, many other factors determine a CPU’s performance overall.

-A CPU clock speed can help you decide between two processors in the same family/generation i.e Intel Core i5-10400 vs Intel Core i5-10600K (both belong to 10th gen), but when comparing with a CPU with one from a different generation, clock speed is only one of the many considerations.
+A CPU clock speed can help you decide between two processors in the same family/generation, i.e., Intel Core i5-10400 vs. Intel Core i5-10600K (both belong to the 10th gen).
+Still, when comparing a CPU with one from a different generation, clock speed is only one of the many considerations.